Euphrosyne of Opole: Duchess of Kuyavia and regent

 According to chronicles, Euphrosyne wished for her sons to inherit the lands of their father, but they would not inherit because of their two elder half-brothers.
 Euphrosyne wanted to poison her two stepsons so that her own sons could inherit Casimir's lands.
 This plot would explain a revolt of the two boys against their father, Casimir.

 On 14 December 1267 Casimir died, leaving Euphrosyne a widow with four young children, plus two stepsons.
 She acted as regent for the boys.
 During her regency, there was a dispute with the Knights of the Teutonic Order and a land problem with Bolesław the Pious.

 Eventually her sons and stepsons came of age and were able to rule their lands themselves.

+Duchess of Pomerania

 Euphrosyne married for a second time to Mestwin II, Duke of Pomerania in 1275.
 He had already been married to Judith of Wettin and had had two daughters: Euphemia and Catherine.
 It was unlikely the marriage was to produce children since Euphroyne was in her late forties at the time.
 After thirteen years of childless marriage, they divorced so Mestwin could remarry and possibly have more children.

 Euphroyne returned to Kuyavia and lived out the rest of her days in Brześć Kujawski where she died on 4 November 1292 and was buried.